LaPingvino/LaPingvino/README.md

 ### Hi there 👋

 I have a part of my code on https://git.kiefte.eu/LaPingvino/ instead.
+Check it out!

+### Languages

+- **Programming:** Go, various Lisp dialects, a good bunch of shell scripting, a good degree of HTML/CSS/JS/PHP (but I'm horrible at designing an interface...)
+- **Spoken:** Dutch, Esperanto, English, Portuguese, Spanish, French, German, Ido, Toki Pona, Italian and Afrikaans

 <!--
 **LaPingvino/LaPingvino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.